apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 ![](/blog/relx/nativekubernetes_architecture.png)

-When Flink On Kubernetes meets Apache StreamPark
+When Flink On Kubernetes meets Apache StreamPark™

   Flink on Native Kubernetes currently supports Application mode and Session mode.
 Compared with the two, Application mode deployment avoids the resource isolation problem and client resource consumption problem of Session mode.
-Therefore, it is recommended to use Application Mode to deploy Flink tasks in ** production environments. **Let’s take a look at the method of using the original script and the process of using Apache StreamPark to develop and deploy a Flink on Native Kubernetes job.
+Therefore, it is recommended to use Application Mode to deploy Flink tasks in ** production environments. **Let’s take a look at the method of using the original script and the process of using Apache StreamPark™ to develop and deploy a Flink on Native Kubernetes job.
 Deploy Kubernetes using scripts

 In the absence of a platform that supports Flink on Kubernetes task development and deployment, you need to use scripts to submit and stop tasks.
 This is also the default method provided by Flink.
 The specific steps are as follows: